-- Foreign-educated students who have not completed at least 24 credits of transferable college coureswork from a U.S. college or university, as detailed in the section Noncitizens and Foreign-Educated Students.
+- Foreign-educated students who meet the English proficiency requirement, but have not completed at least 24 credits of transferable college coursework from a U.S. college or university, as detailed in the section Noncitizens and Foreign-Educated Students.

 All provisional students may enroll for a maximum of 7 credits during a fall, spring, or summer term.